3 Challenges To Sustainability

 The dominant systems in place today — energy, food, agriculture, economy, education etc. — are unsustainable, and so by definition will fail.
 What are some of the obstacles to designing long-term, truly sustainable systems and how do we overcome them?

-“When all the trees have been cut down, when all the animals have been hunted, when all the waters are polluted, when all the air is unsafe to breathe, only then will you discover you cannot eat money”… prophecy from the Cree Nation.
+“When all the trees have been cut down, when all the animals have been hunted, when all the waters are polluted, when all the air is unsafe to breathe, only then will you discover you cannot eat money.”

-Janine Benyus, the natural scientist who developed the concept of biomimicry — the idea that humans should emulate nature’s genius in their designs — says it in this way, “life creates conditions conducive to life.”
+Janine Benyus, the naturalist and author who developed the concept of biomimicry — the idea that humans should emulate nature’s genius in their designs — says it in this way: “Life creates conditions conducive to life.”

-As a result of that kind of thinking most all of the dominant systems in place today are unsustainable: energy, food, agriculture, economy, education etc. And if they are unsustainable then by definition they will fail.
+As a result of that kind of thinking, nearly all of the dominant systems in place today are unsustainable: energy, food, agriculture, economy, education, etc. And if they are unsustainable, then by definition, they will fail.